 While one’s college years are often thought of as fun and carefree, they’re sometimes far from it.
-Many of today’s college students feel immense pressure from multiple areas of their lives, including academic, financial, social, and family.
-This pressure can lead to a range of mental health concerns, including anxiety, depression, and stress, and can seriously impact a student’s life.
-According to Active Minds, a non-profit organization out to change the conversation about mental health, the pressures that students face come with huge consequences.
-About 39% of college students report a significant mental health issue.
+Many of today’s college students feel immense pressure in multiple areas of their lives, including the academic, financial, social and family arenas.
+This pressure can lead to a range of mental health concerns, including anxiety, depression and stress and can seriously affect a student’s ability to function.

 Even though there has been an increase in college students seeking mental health services, it doesn’t mean that all students who need mental health treatment are being served appropriately.

 Many students aren’t aware of the services available to them on campus or may be limited in their ability to access them.
 Additionally, it may be a student’s first time asking for help.
 Making mental health care resources approachable and affirming for students of all identities is crucial to encouraging students to seek them out.

 Colleges and universities can implement a number of changes to improve the services for students, including: